 After you jot down ideas for videos, you can assign videos to individual members and create the video right there!
-The Rocketium Studio is integrated inside this, so you don’t have to depend on more than one tool to ideate and create.
+The Rocketium editor is integrated inside this, so you don't have to depend on more than one tool to ideate and create.

 You can view the drafts, review them, and comment right there the changes you would like to make.
-Just like Slack, you can tag your team mates and just like Google Docs, you can track the changes in real-time.
+Just like Slack, you can tag your teammates and just like Google Docs, you can track the changes in real-time.

 Workspace comes with tons of integrations to help you create and manage videos.